-The Dane County single family home market had cooled noticeably for 3 straight months but rebounded nicely in November with a 7% increase in single family home accepted offers.
+The Dane County real estate market had cooled noticeably for 3 straight months but rebounded nicely in November with a 7% increase in single family home accepted offers.
 According to our MLS data below, accepted offers increased from 326 in November of 2017 to 349 in November of 2018.
 Last month's increase followed 3 straight months of year-over-year declines, where offers had decreased by 10%, 16%, and 8% in August, September, and October, respectively.

 What will the market bring us in 2019?
-With rising interest rates, we're predicting a more balanced market with slightly fewer sales, a little more inventory, and a moderation in price growth.
-Of course we'll keep you up-to-date as the market unfolds in 2019.
+We're predicting a more balanced market with slightly fewer sales, a little more inventory, and a moderation in price growth.
+Of course we'll keep you up-to-date as the market unfolds in the year ahead.

 Do you have questions about how current market conditions affect your plans to buy or sell property in the Madison area?
 Reach out to Mad City Dream Homes, and one of our full-time agents will follow up with a short consultation.

 This article is published courtesy of: Dan Miller, REALTOR Mad City Dream Homes & RE/MAX Preferred